 3.Lagos/ Doña Ana Beach /Ponta da Piedade

-We quickly drove through the city of Lagos and made stops at Dona Ana Beach and Ponta da Piedade.
+We briefly drove through the city of Lagos and made stops at Dona Ana Beach and Ponta da Piedade.
 Both places were really nice, however, there were many hotels near Doña Ana Beach – it was quite crowded and didn’t look like this paradise beach from the internet I saw.

 5. Marinha Beach/ Benagil Caves

 First thing in the morning on our second day, we headed to the famous Marinha Beach.
 Considered to be one of the most beautiful beaches in the world and often listed in between the best beach holiday destinations in Europe, this place has fully met my expectations.
 Ok…visiting on an early April morning might have had smth to do.
-But I loved the Marinha Beach.
-While we were leaving more and more tourists kept arriving – so it should get crowded after 11 a.m.
-However, in the morning we still enjoyed those white sands and ocean sounds for ourselves… Please, take me back!
+But I loved Marinha Beach anyway.
+While we were leaving more and more tourists kept arriving – so it should get crowded after 11 a.m, even in the off-season.
+However, in the morning we still enjoyed those white sands and ocean sounds for ourselves.

 Here, we would have visited Benagil Caves, as well.
 But this place could only be accessed by boat and we were on the road with our 8-month-old baby.
 So, the most famous site in Algarve is still on our travel bucket list for the next visit.

 6. Faro/ Ria Formosa

 The next stop on the road was Faro.
 Such a pretty village, often overlooked by tourists.
 From the cathedral, you could get magical views to Ria Formosa National Park (which is another place for boat trips and hikes we´d love to visit once our baby girl grows up a bit).

 7. Tavira / Octopus in Santa Luzia